 What can be done about Advanced Persistent Threats?

 The security industry continues to create new protection and detection methods; these are used to identify possible issues and potential vulnerabilities before the criminal can get in.
-Various methods are used to shore up the technological side of the equation, but employee education and training is a must if an organization wants to prevent an attack by an APT.
+Various methods are used to shore up the technological side of the equation, but employee education and training are a must if an organization wants to prevent an attack by an APT.

 Improve Employee Awareness and Education: Employees are a weak spot and can be easily exploited by any group wishing to harm your organization.
 Your workers do not have to be malicious to allow an APT attacker to access your system; they can be tricked by phishing scams, faked websites, and other methods.
 Boosting education and employee awareness of this type of attack can help reduce the risk of human error or malicious activity.